nodejs/nodejs.dev/content/learn/javascript-callbacks.en.md

 });
 ```

-This is just a simple 4-levels code, but I've seen much more levels of nesting and it's not fun.
+This is just a simple 4-levels code, but we've seen much more levels of nesting and it's not fun.

 How do we solve this?